jcreedcmu/score-editor/doc/agda/README.md

-    ChainCells.agda -- May 21, ternary, but with whole chain at once, then bundles InvolutionCells.agda -- May 21, bool instead of ternary, bundle attempt, difficult ChainInvolutionCells.agda -- May 22, bool instead of ternary, chain instead of bundle
+    ChainCells.agda -- May 21, ternary, but with whole chain at once, then bundles InvolutionCells.agda -- May 21, bool instead of ternary, bundle attempt, difficult ChainInvolutionCells.agda -- May 22, bool instead of ternary, chain instead of bundle BoolCells.agda -- May 22, attempting to have just sets and relations without involution

 Somewhere in that history I had a stage just before "bundle" which was some messy mutually recursive functions.
 I think it was in